b0r3as/pocket-combine/README.md

 you must first have a [player account][swcombine].
 Login to SWCombine and [register your app][register-app].
 You'll receive a set of app credentials.

-Create the configuration file via

-    grunt config

-and enter your app credentials into the file (the officially released APKs contain my app credentials).
+Enter your app credentials into the config file created by the init task (the officially released APKs contain my app credentials).

 The app credentials are obfuscated during the build process and are hard, but not impossible, to extract from the APK.
 You cannot store the app credentials